nasirma-unimelb/SocialDataAnalysis/README.md

 ## Group members:
 - Mohammed Nasir:1345586
-- Elena Pashkina:
+- Elena Pashkina: 1141034
-- Ellen Morwitch:
+- Ellen Morwitch: 1257182
-- Felipe Leefu Huang Lin:
+- Felipe Leefu Huang Lin: 1202652
 - Nicholas Barry: 587667

+### City:
+- Melbourne

 ## Project description:

-The project focuses on an export of Twitter data from the Australian Data Observatory (ADO - www.ado.eresearch.unimelb.edu.au) 1 , data to be harvested by students from the Mastodon APIs and data from the Spatial Urban Data Observatory (SUDO - https://sudo.eresearch.unimelb.edu.au).
-The focus of this assignment is to use a large Twitter corpus (that will be provided) to tell interesting stories of life in Australian and importantly how social media data can be used alongside/compared with/augment the official data available within the SUDO platform to improve our knowledge of life in Australia.
+In this project, we seek to evaluate this interplay in the context of the broader topic of housing, and data across social media and government resources.
+In a series of scenarios, we analyse the relationship between inflation, RBA’s interest rate rises, and the interest in the topics within the general public, based on related posts on social media.
+In order to bring this project to life, a cloud-based system was developed on the Melbourne Research Cloud and OpenStack (e.g. Ansible and CouchDB).
+This report provides a detailed overview of technical implementation of the system, the data sources used, as well as findings from the data.